Joe Rocket Crossfire Motorcycle Jacket Review

 For maximum comfort on a bike, I would have liked to see some stretch panels incorporated, particularly at the shoulder blades.

-This would help the jacket move better with you as you transition through riding positions.
+This would help it move better with you as you transition through riding positions.
 The Crossfire is still decently comfortable, but stretch panels would improve it.

 SIZECHEST (IN)WAIST (IN)ARM (IN)